linagora/openpaas-esn/doc/REST_community.md

 **Status Codes:**

-- 204 No content - User is no more a community member.
+- 204 No content - User is no longer a community member.
-- 400 Bad request
+- 400 Bad request.
+- 401 Unauthorized.
+The user is not authenticated on the platform.
 - 403 Forbidden - The user can not leave the community.
 - 404 Not found - Community or user not found.
 The error message will contain details.
-- 500 Internal server error - Something went bad on the server side.
+- 500 Internal server error - Something went wrong on the server side.

 **Request:**